EngineMQ/common/README.md

-# Shared type library for Engine-MQ
+# Shared type library for EngineMQ